 Serendipity offers a variety of different treatments, the most popular being pedicures, massages, and facials, of which the spa offers 12 varieties, one being a “Gentleman’s Facial,” specifically suited for men.

 The spa offers plenty of options for spa packages as well, some of the most popular being “It Isn’t Easy Being Queen” and the “Couples Escape.”

 There is also a laser hair removal service available which has a loyal local following says Tara Davenport, the friendly receptionist I talked to at the spa.
-She said that beyond the many local clientele, people come from just over the boarder in Massachusetts and New York to get their Serendipity Spa fix.
+She said that beyond the many local clientele, people come from just over the border in Massachusetts and New York to get their Serendipity Spa fix.

 The moment that we had checked in for our Swedish massages, we were offered a variety of drinks: water, tea, coffee, even wine, the latter of which we gladly accepted.

-The waiting room is the oldest room in the house, and has been changed very little over the years.
+The waiting room is the oldest room in the house and has been changed very little over the years.
 You can tell.
-It has a tranquil feel about it, and a little bit of character.
+It has a tranquil feel about it and a little bit of character.

 The massage was excellent.
-My masseuse was Ashlea Beaupre, and she somehow managed to erase the exertions of the day with an amazing hour long Swedish massage.
+My masseuse was Ashlea Beaupre, and she somehow managed to erase the exertions of the day with an amazing hour-long Swedish massage.

-As I drifted in and out of consciousness, relaxing on the padded table in quiet room upstairs, I couldn’t help but marvel at the fact that a mere hour ago I had been tubing down the slopes at Pat’s Peak.
+As I drifted in and out of consciousness, relaxing on the padded table in the quiet room upstairs, I couldn’t help but marvel at the fact that a mere hour ago I had been tubing down the slopes at Pat’s Peak.
 What a day.